Coronavirus updates in Central Texas: Monday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 827 active cases, and 32 people are currently hospitalized (27 unvaccinated, five vaccinated).
-Since the beginning of the pandemic, at least 28,963 confirmed cases have been reported and at least 379 people have died.
+- Hays County: There are currently 652 active cases, and 20 people are currently hospitalized (18 unvaccinated, two vaccinated).
+Since the beginning of the pandemic, at least 29,194 confirmed cases have been reported and at least 385 people have died.

-- Williamson County: There are 147 new cases of coronavirus in Williamson County.
-Sixteen percent of hospital beds are available, and 7% of ICU beds are available.
-Since the beginning of the pandemic, at least 63,067 cases have been reported and at least 664 people have died.
+- Williamson County: There are 139 new cases of coronavirus in Williamson County.
+Eighteen percent of hospital beds are available, and 8% of ICU beds are available.
+Since the beginning of the pandemic, at least 64,040 cases have been reported and at least 684 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-10-Oct.
-15, there have been 0 total positive cases.
-There have been 1,453 total cumulative positive cases.
+17-Oct.
+22, there have been 0 total positive cases.
+There have been 1,539 total cumulative positive cases.

 - Pflugerville ISD: For the week of Oct.
-11-Oct.
-15, there have been 0 total positive cases.
-There have been 988 total cumulative positive cases.
+18-Oct.
+22, there have been 0 total positive cases.
+There have been 1,025 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)